Humphries-Lab/Lab-Manual/ReadMe.md

 made), the website will automatically be rebuilt (by a GitHub/Microsoft computer), and the website will be updated after a short while.

+For more on the particular Markdown syntax used, [see below](#customization--markdown-syntax).

 <br>

 The following is not necessary to edit the website.\